Societal and cultural aspects of autism: Media portrayals

 Much of the public perception of autism is based on its portrayals in biographies, movies, novels, and TV series.
 Many of these portrayals have been inaccurate, and have contributed to a divergence between public perception and the clinical reality of autism.
 For example, in the movie Mozart and the Whale (2005), the opening scene gives four clues that a leading character has Asperger syndrome, and two of these clues are extraordinary savant skills.
 The savant skills are not needed in the film, but in the movies savant skills have become a stereotype for the autism spectrum, because of the incorrect assertion that most autistic people are savants.

 Some works from the 1970s have autistic characters, who are rarely labeled.
-In contrast, in the BBC Two television miniseries The Politician's Husband (2013), the impact of Noah Hoynes' Aspergers on the boy's behavior and on his family, and steps Noah's loved ones take to accommodate and address it, are prominent plot points in all three episodes.
+In contrast, in the BBC Two television miniseries The Politician's Husband (2013), the impact of Noah Hoynes' Asperger's on the boy's behavior and on his family, and steps Noah's loved ones take to accommodate and address it, are prominent plot points in all three episodes.

 Popular media have depicted special talents of some autistic people, including exceptional abilities as seen in the 1988 movie Rain Man.
 Such portrayals have been criticized by both scientific studies and media analysts over the years for fostering a pigeonholing image of autism that leads to false expectations about real-life autistic individuals, with Rain Man being singled out for popularizing it.

 Since the 1970s, fictional portrayals of people with autism spectrum conditions such as Asperger syndrome have become more frequent.
 Public perception of autism is often based on these fictional portrayals in novels, biographies, movies, and TV series.
 These depictions of autism in media today are often made in a way that brings pity to the public and their concern of the topic, because their viewpoint is never actually shown, leaving the public without knowledge of autism and its diagnosis.
 Portrayals in the media of characters with atypical abilities (for example, the ability to multiply large numbers without a calculator) may be misinterpreted by viewers as accurate portrayals of all autistic people and of autism itself.
 Additionally, the media frequently depicts autism as only affecting children, which promotes the misconception that autism does not affect adults.